Abstra208/Phat-PI/README.md

 Contributions are always welcome!
 Create a pull request or donate.
 See [FUNDING](/.github/FUNDING.yml) for more information.

 **License:**<br>
-Distributed under the MIT License.
+It is distributed under the MIT License.
 See [LICENSE](/.github/LICENSE) for more information.

 **Contact:**<br>
 Ludovic Morin (Owner) - ludovicmorin357@hotmail.com